TheoryMine/IsaPlanner/README.md

-# IsaPlanner - a Proof Planner for Isabelle.
+# IsaPlanner 2015 - a Proof Planner for Isabelle 2015

 IsaPlanner is a proof planner for [Isabele](http://isabelle.in.tum.de/).
 It facilitates the encoding of reasoning techniques and their application to prove